 Turmeric is not only a spice that is used in cooking but it is also a cleanser for the human body.
 Turmeric plant is mainly used in the dried or powdered form.
 This spice is vastly used in Middle-Eastern and Asian delicacies and other spicy curries.
 Turmeric is also used to add colour in fruit drinks, cheese and butter.
 It is also used in Ayurvedic and Chinese medicines.

 The sweet and sour fruit of tamarind is also known as Indian Date.
 Though it originated in Asian and North African regions but it is largely grown in India as well.
 The trees of this spice grow excellently in tropical areas and Kerala is known for having a tropical climate.
 It is an important ingredient in a number of Asian and Latin American dishes.
-Tamarind is used in seafood, other non-vegetarian, cool drinks, snacks, desserts and vegetarian dishes.
-In South Indian dishes, it is used as a substitute of tomatoes such as several chutneys, sambar, lentil soup, Pulihora rice etc. it has medicinal and other uses also.
+Tamarind is used in seafood, other non-vegetarian, cool drinks, snacks, desserts and vegetarian dishes. it has medicinal and other uses also.

 The spice of nutmeg is actually the seed of Myristica fragrans, which is popular for being an evergreen tree that produces both mace and nutmeg.
 This spice also finds a mention in the Vedic literature of India.
 Nutmeg is also grown in the south Indian state of Kerala.
 This mild baking spice adds both flavour and aroma to cakes, muffins, sweet breads, fruit pies, cookies, meats, soups, puddings and sausages.